Basic Orton-Gillingham Training Institute

 Orton-Gillingham Academy Accreditation

 As of July 2021, Orton-Gillingham Academy (OGA) requires that online Orton-Gillingham training have a specified number of Fellow-led synchronous hours for trainees who wish to pursue OGA certifications.
-It is for this reason that we now have two training tracks available.
-We are updating this information - expect more details soon!
+It is for this reason that we now have two training tracks available; in-person training will count towards the requirements for potential OGA certification.

 Withdrawal and Cancellation Policy